Arizona Game & Fish Department Helping Wildlife That Go Moo

 That the Game and Fish Department be held accountable, in the law, for any adverse effects on the livestock industry, whether on public or private land, caused by the state’s wildlife populations.

 The Committee’s report didn’t result in any significant new legislation, but it did help motivate the Game & Fish Department to get friendlier with Arizona’s ranchers.
 Subsequently, in 1992 the Game & Fish Commission authorized the creation of an Arizona Elk Habitat Partnership Steering Committee to develop a program to “minimize conflicts between elk and other habitat users,” since elk compete with cattle for herbaceous forage.
-This resulted in the creation of regional partnership subcommittees around the state to try and create diverse working groups to improve local elk habitat.
+This resulted in the creation of regional partnership subcommittees to try and create diverse working groups to improve local elk habitat.
 Agency employees were designated as administrative support staff for the committees, and possible project funding partners were also invited to the meetings.
-Then, starting in 1994, the local subcommittees were tasked with proposing wildlife habitat improvement projects to the statewide partnership committee that could receive cost-share grants from the donated big game permit-tag money.
+Then, starting in 1994, the local subcommittees were tasked with proposing wildlife habitat improvement projects to a statewide partnership committee that could recommend approval of cost-share grants from the donated big game permit-tag money.

 By 1996, nearly $325,000 in donated big game tag money had been approved for 31 projects to improve habitat for elk, deer, and pronghorn antelope.
 Also, the Commission dropped the word elk from the statewide committee’s name because the focus of the local subcommittees had expanded beyond elk habitat.
 It was changed to just the Arizona Habitat Partnership Committee (HPC).
 Most of the local subcommittees adopted the names of their regions.

-Since 1996 the attendance at most local HPC meetings has devolved to where most of the participants are now just government agency personnel, ranchers, and hunters.
-Subsequently, the general public has little knowledge about what’s been going on, despite the large amounts of public money involved, because the local meetings are poorly publicized.
+Since 1996 the attendance at most local HPC meetings has devolved to where most of the participants are now just government agency personnel, ranchers, and hunters, partly because the local and state HPC committee meetings are poorly publicized.
+Subsequently, the general public has little knowledge about what’s going on, despite the large amounts of public money involved.

 Cartwright Allotment Water Project

-On September 16 the Cave Creek Ranger District responded by issuing a NEPA scoping letter to solicit comments from the public about the Cartwright Allotment Water Project.
-The letter said a 2008 memo of understanding between the Forest and the previous grazing permittee had put the allotment into a non-use grazing status to allow it to recover from the fire, but the resumption of grazing had been authorized in 2018.
+The Cave Creek Ranger District subsequently issued a NEPA scoping letter on September 16 to solicit comments from the public about the proposed Cartwright Allotment Water Project.
+The letter said a 2008 memo of understanding between the Forest and the previous grazing permittee had put the allotment into a non-use grazing status to allow it to recover from the fire, but the resumption of grazing had recently been authorized for a new permittee.

 The District’s scoping letter also mentioned that the allotment was permitted for up to 350 cows yearlong, as per its 2008 decision notice for the allotment.
-It was obvious that the proposed new livestock waters were intended to help facilitate an increase in the authorized number of cattle grazing the allotment up to that maximum number.
+The 2017, 2018 and 2019 AOIs I obtained from my FOIA request showed the authorized cattle numbers significantly below that, so the proposed new livestock waters were obviously intended to help facilitate an increase in the number of cattle grazing the allotment up to the maximum allowable number.
 In fact, the project’s $100,000 HPC grant proposal stated in italicized text that its purpose was to “optimize production and utilization of forage allocated for livestock use.”

 On September 23 I contacted the Forest’s hydrologist to learn more about the Tonto’s water rights identified in the project proposal.
 She explained that the Forest held a water right for Maggie May Spring for livestock watering.
 It also held a partial water right for Mashakattee Spring for domestic use, which was formerly used to supply two nearby recreational areas, and the defunct Ashdale Civilian Conservation Corps camp along Cave Creek.

-In the written comments I submitted about the project I pointed out that it was obvious the project’s real objective was to facilitate a large increase in cattle numbers on the allotment.
-I suggested that the permittee should be the one to pay for the range “improvements” necessary to support more cattle.
-Moreover, I questioned the claim that the project would improve riparian habitat conditions, specifically the plans to damage Maggie May and Mashakattee springs by diverting much of their water to cattle troughs.
+In the written comments I submitted to the Cave Creek District Ranger about the project I questioned the claim that the project would improve riparian habitat conditions, specifically the plans to modify Maggie May and Mashakattee springs by diverting much of their water to cattle troughs.
 I suggested that the Forest should, instead, convert its water rights for the two springs to instream flow rights, in order to keep the water in them to protect the riparian habitat and wildlife they support.
 I also suggested that the Forest should restrict authorized cattle numbers on the allotment to low enough levels that the riparian grazing utilization guidelines included in the 2008 decision for the allotment could be met without diverting the springs.

-Meanwhile, I had learned that the annual grant proposals reviewed by the PNRC, including the Cartwright Allotment Water Project, would be forwarded to the state HPC’s annual funding meeting to be held on January 11, 2020.
-In early October I made my interest in attending the meeting known to the Department’s HPC Coordinator, and I received an email reply from him that information about the meeting would be posted to the HPC web page.
+Meanwhile, I had learned that the HPC grant proposal for the Cartwright Allotment Water Project would be forwarded to the state HPC’s annual review meeting to be held on January 11, 2020, in Phoenix.
+In early October I made my interest in attending the meeting known to the Department’s HPC Coordinator, and I received an email reply from him that information about the meeting would be posted to their HPC web page.

 In early December I noticed the HPC web page had been updated to show that the location of the state HPC funding meeting in January would be the Game & Fish Department’s headquarters building in Phoenix.
 But it didn’t show the time the meeting would start, so I sent an email to the Department’s HPC coordinator on December 11 asking for the time.
 He replied that it would begin at 9AM.